Leadership in Flux:

 Leading: connecting, coordinating, and co-creating toward a desired future.
 Leaders artfully combine five leadership ingredients to engage their selves and their groups, organizations, and systems.

 Following: executing and reciprocally influencing.

 - Care: I care deeply and act from my care and respect for all people and life.

 - Opportunity: I face reality and see every problem as an opportunity in disguise

-- Mastery: I am committed to learning, growing and mastering leadership competencies
+- Mastery: I am committed to learning, growing, and mastering leadership competencies

 “Leadership is lifting a person’s vision to higher sights, raising performance to a higher standard, building personality beyond its normal limitations.
 Your first and foremost job as a leader is to take charge of your own energy and then help orchestrate the energy of those around you.” – Peter Drucker